Of course, here in the United States, we have 94 million not working, and they are all eating.

 They want to dominate it and own it.

-To give you some idea of what might be propelling this, Tony Dungey, the former coach of the Indianapolis Colts, was on the radio recently, and he said that when the Colts traveled to play in New England, they would not conduct any serious discussions in the locker room because they thought the Patriots bugged it.
+To give you some idea of what might be propelling this, Tony Dungy, the former coach of the Indianapolis Colts, was on the radio recently, and he said that when the Colts traveled to play in New England, they would not conduct any serious discussions in the locker room because they thought the Patriots bugged it.

-We when we went to New England in the locker room there, we did not discuss anything seriously.
+When we went to New England in the locker room there, we did not discuss anything seriously.

-Well, now if you have, who knows?
+Well, now, if you have, who knows?

-But back that was uh golden era, just the beginning of big TV money, and it was a different era.
+But back that was golden era, just the beginning of big TV money, and it was a different era.

-So I'm just saying, if you have a star quarterback, Peyton Manning, who thinks that a team is bugging the locker room in order to gain a competitive, and that same team as the team that was in Spygate, then you might be able to conclude there might be some owners in this Brady fight that are urging the commissioner not to waver and a hammer because there's still a lot of people who think the Patriots got off lightly, punishment-wise with spy gate.
+So I'm just saying, if you have a star quarterback, Peyton Manning, who thinks that a team is bugging the locker room in order to gain a competitive, and that same team as the team that was in Spygate, then you might be able to conclude there might be some owners in this Brady fight that are urging the commissioner not to waver and a hammer, because there's still a lot of people who think the Patriots got off lightly, punishment-wise, with Spygate.

 I don't know, folks.

-I I don't have a dog in the fight.
+I don't have a dog in the fight.

 From the Wall Street Journal, Hillary Clinton's campaign said last night that emails on the private server she used when she was Secretary of State did contain material that is now classified.